Fairport Harding High School

 Fairport Harding High School is a public high school in Fairport Harbor, Ohio, Lake County, Ohio.
 It is the only high school in the Fairport Harbor Exempted Village School District.
 Their mascot is the Skippers and compete as a member of the Ohio High School Athletic Association and is a member of the Northeastern Athletic Conference.

 Athletics

-Fairport Harding High School currently offers:
+Fairport Harding High School is presently a member of the Northeastern Athletic Conference, but is slated to rejoin the Chagrin Valley Conference in 2026.
+Fairport Harding was previously a member of the CVC from 2005-2020.